skirtyman/2BNOR-2B/README.md

 minimisation
 - [ ] ensure the boolean function is completely covered by the essential prime and prime implicant.
 - [ ] Reformat the brackets with expressions
-- [ ] write a display for the minimisation code.
-Showing the implicants etc.

 odd jobs
 - [ ] write the help pages for the program